davelovemartin/php-bootcamp/week-one/README.md

           <p><?php echo $myArray[description]; ?></p>
         </article>

 22. You can think of the keys (title and description) as column headings in a table.
-Our array is a one row table.
-To make a multi-row table we need to have an array of arrays:
+Our *array* is a one row table.
+To make a multi-row table we need to have an *array of arrays* AKA a *two-dimensional array*:

         $myArray = [
               [title => "First title", description => "This is a description of the first image"],